CesarFerratBourdon/Money_DaWanda/README.md

 # Money_DaWanda

-Money exchange rate gem created as a coding challenge fro DaWanda
+Money exchange rate gem created as a coding challenge for DaWanda

 ## Installation